 What magic he used was beyond any word.

 He smacked his lips, gave a sly little wink,

-“It’s time I was off to help other, I think.”
+“It’s time I was off to help others, I think.”

-He twirled around once, then three time and more,
+He twirled around once, then three times and more,

 And in a twinkling was headed out my front door.

 There’s no doubt about it; it was love at first sight,